fanchenjie/Trivia/backend/README.md

 GET '/questions'
 - Fetches a list of questions, number of total questions, current category, categories
 - Request Arguments: page
+- Returns: An object with keys: total_questions, the total number of questions contain the search term. categories, contains a object of id: category_string key:value pairs.
+{'1' : "Science",
+ '2' : "Art"}
+  current_category.
+  search_term.
-- Returns: An object with keys, questions, that contains a list of question objects.
+  questions, that contains a list of question objects.
 [
 {
 "answer": "1",